manatki/volga/README.md

 Arrow and Symmetric Monoidal Category composition syntax helper

 ## How to use:
-Lets say you have ` type Process[Input, Output]`, you want to use process comprehensions for your type
+Let's say you have ` type Process[Input, Output]`, you want to use process comprehensions for your type

 1. Define volga.Arr or volga.Symon instance for your type
 2. Import syntax extensions